IISweetHeartII/bugshot/backend/docs/PPT_OUTLINE.md

 ```

 ### Speaker Notes
-"JavaScript errors in web applications often go unnoticed.
-Users experience bugs but rarely report them - they simply leave.
-By the time developers learn about these issues, they've already lost users."
+"Let us start with the problem we are solving.
+JavaScript errors in web applications often occur silently in production.
+When users encounter bugs, they do not report them - they simply leave the website.
+According to recent studies, 88% of users abandon websites after a bad experience.
+By the time developers discover these issues through user complaints, they have already lost valuable customers.
+This is where Bugshot comes in."

 ---